MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 // Create a function called subscribeSelfState() to subscribe to SelfState events. function subscribeSelfState() {
     // Call socket.Subscribe().
 Pass "SlamStatus" for the eventName argument and "SelfState" for msgType.
 Pass 5000 for debounceMS to tell Misty to send a SelfState message every 5 seconds.
-Pass null for the property,inequality, and value arguments.
+Pass null for the property, inequality, and value arguments.
 For the returnProperty argument, enter the string "slamStatus" to trim the message to include only the desired SLAM status data.
 For eventCallback, pass _SelfState as the name of the callback function to run when you receive data from this subscription. socket.Subscribe("SlamStatus", "SelfState", 5000, null, null, null, "slamStatus", _SelfState);
 }
 ```